-The remuneration of our brokerage network and the Company's overheads amounted to €58m and gave a ratio to gross earned premiums of around 30%, down 9 points compared to 2021.
-The decrease of the affinity portfolio with a high rate of commission explains this difference.
+The remuneration of our brokerage network and the Company's overheads amounted to €66.6m and gave a ratio to gross earned premiums of around 24.6%, down 5.4 points compared to 2022.
+The growth of the Romanian portfolio, with an operating expense to gross earned premium ratio of 16%, and the decline in the affinity portfolio, with its higher commission rate, explain this difference.